-Minor in Theology 15 Credit Hours TH 205 Introduction to Theology or equivalent 200+ Upper Level Course in Theology 200+ Upper Level Course in Theology 200+ Upper Level Course in Theology 200+ Upper Level Course in Theology 3 Credit Hours
+Minor in Theology 15 Credit Hours TH 205 Introduction to Theology or equivalent 3 Credit Hours 200+ Upper Level Course in Theology 3 Credit Hours 200+ Upper Level Course in Theology 3 Credit Hours 200+ Upper Level Course in Theology 3 Credit Hours 200+ Upper Level Course in Theology 3 Credit Hours

-The preponderance of the hours above TH 205 must be taken at Belmont Abbey College.
+The preponderance of the credit hours required by the minor must be taken at Belmont Abbey College.
 Nine credit hours may not count toward a major or minor in another department.
+Only classes completed with a grade of "C" or better will fulfill the minor requirements.